Brainmated/DLT/README.md

 30/8/2023
 -I've been 'silently' working on fires.py with my new data, 20 years of fire outbreaks both urban and forest wise.
 The lack of suitable features has slowed me down in making a proper prediction model but each day thankfully im making progress with my findings. forecasting/fires.py includes new methods of sorting data based on new target variables.

+1/9/2023
+-Started working on forest_fires.py with different data sets.
+Due to the modified data in terms of format each year, I need to take into account different parameters to keep the data relevant to each other.
+Currently working on an update in the prediction of the individuals required for firefighting.